CTRLshift Ecosystem Mapping Project

 The exchanges will be set up in response to community needs as identified by SCSC, to support communities to realise shared ambitions to sustainably shift power and control of their democracy, economy, environment and resources closer to the centre of the lives of local communities and individuals in Stoke.
 It will also act as a springboard for partner members involved in the exchange to develop ongoing relationships with communities in Stoke.

-Exchanges for Change is being self-funded by those CTRLshift partner members taking part.
+Exchanges for Change is part funded by Local Trust and in part self-funded by CTRLshift partner members.
 It is being managed as an action research project to learn from communities in Stoke about how best to share skills and find out how CTRLshift can resource communities across the country flexibly, effectively and at speed.

 We believe that by connecting CTRLshift partner members with SCSC and their networks through these exchanges, the fundamental shifts we need to make as a society will be accelerated by building capacity, knowledge and relationships of reciprocity and mutual aid – with a view to developing a CTRLshift model that could be delivered in 100 towns and cities in the next three years.